-The purpose of this Community Energy Plan is to define the renewable energy goals countywide, to describe the energy policies needed to keep NCC economically competitive, environmentally committed, and to help ensure secure, clean energy sources for the future.
+The purpose of a Community Energy Plan is to: define the renewable energy goals countywide; describe the energy policies needed to keep NCC economically competitive and environmentally committed; and to help ensure secure, clean energy sources for the future.

 Showing Up and Advocating for Our Needs

 It has been said that 90 percent of success is just showing up.
 David has many years of experience as a volunteer who has shown up at the county, state, and local meetings to advocate on behalf of the community.
 He has long found that one of the most enjoyable aspects of public service is being in the public arena to discuss and fight for the needs of the community.
 If elected, David looks forward to attending Council and committee meetings to help solve problems, and to advocate for everyone in the 6th District.

 Good government starts with ethical leadership, openness, and transparency to better serve the public interest.
 David understands the importance of community engagement and government transparency.
 He is a long-time community advocate who has fought for more open and ethical government for years.
 David will work to ensure transparency and that there will be meaningful public engagement opportunities as issues are discussed by New Castle County Council.

 To ensure good County Government, we must first ensure that people can understand what is going on and have meaningful ways to participate.
 This lack of openness can lead to misuse of public resources that benefit a few.
 Closed door dealings that can lead to cronyism and good ol’ boy favoritism must stop.